top of page

 Old County Jail

-The Old County Jail is one part of history for San Elizario.
-Being built in the early 1800’s first for residence then becoming a jail in 1850.
+• The Old County Jail is one part of history for San Elizario.
+It was built in the early 1800’s.
+First for residence then becoming a jail in 1850.
 The jail was brought in sections by railroad and wagon from Chicago, Illinois.
-It is a federal penitentiary type cell, the walls, floor, ceiling and front bars and door are all made of steel.
-It remained in use while San Elizario was the county seat - except for two short spans (1854 and 1866) (until1873).
-Up to 6 prisoners were hold in the prison cells, the cells were made of steel which would avoid anyone from breaking in or out.
+It is a federal penitentiary-type cell, the walls, floor, ceiling, front bars, and door are all made of steel.
+It remained in use while San Elizario was the county seat - except for two short spans (1854 and 1866) - until 1873.
+Up to 6 prisoners were held in the prison cells.
+The cells prevent anyone from breaking in or out.
 The building houses both the jail and the courtroom.

 bottom of page